heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 - Bulk transports have well defined origin and destination however small parcels can origin from and land at any place, hence the need of infrastructure to accomodate this segment.
 - Need of proper loading and unloading process and infra.

+## Diagnosis Industry

+- Rationalization of prices is going on.
+- In last decade the growth is on the basis of increase in volume.
+Now the industry is trying to be more efficient and enter into B2C segment.

 ## India Imports

 - Crude Oil